SecondOrderAT/SORA/README.md

 generalization across different architectures and datasets.
 2. We propose **PertAlign** (Perturbation Alignment), a theoretically grounded, computationally negligible metric that predicts CO onset by measuring gradient alignment across attack stages.

-Leveraging these insights, we introduce **SORA**, an adaptive step-size adversarial training method that dynamically adjusts perturbations based on loss-surface geometry.
+Leveraging these insights, we introduce **SORA**, an adaptive step-size adversarial training method that dynamically adjusts perturbations based on loss surface geometry.
 SORA consistently prevents CO, achieves state-of-the-art robustness and clean accuracy, and generalizes across datasets and architectures using a single fixed set of hyperparameters.

 Extensive experiments on diverse datasets and architectures show that SORA matches or surpasses the robustness of prior methods while delivering higher clean accuracy and superior efficiency.